arrow-kt/arrow/arrow-site/doc/docs/arrow-fx/typeclasses/bracket/README.md

 #### Creating your own `Bracket` instances

 Arrow already provides Bracket instances for most common datatypes both in Arrow and the Kotlin stdlib.
-Oftentimes you may find the need to provide your own for unsupported datatypes.
+Oftentimes, you may find the need to provide your own for unsupported datatypes.

-You may create or automatically derive instances of `Bracket` for your own datatypes which you will be able to use in the context of abstract polymorphic code.
+You may create or automatically derive instances of `Bracket` for your own datatypes, which you will be able to use in the context of abstract polymorphic code.

 See [Deriving and creating custom typeclass]({{ '/docs/patterns/glossary' | relative_url }})